ytok3a/ReplaceMe/README.md

 - [ ] Mileage Since Last Replacement
 - [ ] Creating vehicles and attaching them to items to replace
 - [ ] Protocol for changing recommended to replace (if future changes)
+- [ ] Prompt emoji keyboard
+- [ ] Duration date picker should collapse when clicking anywhere else
+- [ ] Add an extra message if they're replacing and still have a few days left
+- [ ] "1 Day Left" should be "X hours left"

 ## :beetle: Known Issues